tarantool/doc/doc/reference/reference_lua/box_error.rst

         - error: 'builtin/error.lua:147: Cycles are not allowed' ...

-    Setting previous error does not erase its own previous members:
+    Setting the previous error does not erase its own previous members:

     .. code-block:: Lua